KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 CVEs per year
 LLMs and traditional security tool are being used to find vulnerabilities.
 21 CVEs in 2025, 22 so far in 2026 with 65 expected

 7 vulnerabilities were about zip and tar archives (CPython, pip, uv).
-The Security Team published a white paper digging into these: [Slippery Zips and Sticky Tar Pits: Security and Archives](https://alpha-omega.dev/blog/slippery-zips-and-sticky-tar-pits-security-and-archives-white-paper-by-seth-larson-python-software-foundation/)
+The Security Team published a white paper digging into these: "[Slippery Zips and Sticky Tar Pits: Security and Archives](https://alpha-omega.dev/blog/slippery-zips-and-sticky-tar-pits-security-and-archives-white-paper-by-seth-larson-python-software-foundation/)"

 [PEP 811- Defining Python Security Response Team membership and responsibilities](https://peps.python.org/pep-0811/) gives transparency into Security Response Team governance.